elinscott/ase_koopmans/doc/ase/calculators/dftb.rst

 Environment variables
 =====================

-The default command that ASE will use to start DftbPlus is ``dftb+ > PREFIX.out``.
+The default command that ASE will use to start DFTB+ is ``dftb+ > PREFIX.out``.
 You can change this command by setting the :envvar:`ASE_DFTB_COMMAND` environment variable, e.g.::